gamemanual0/gm0/source/docs/getting-started-in-ftc/rookie-principles.rst

 Additionally, it takes much less time to iterate through and perfect a simple mechanism as opposed to a complicated one.
 The reasoning is that a complicated system has many more variables that need to be adjusted/could cause problems.

 Keeping things simple can be practically achieved through a couple of ways.
-First, try to limit the degrees of motion that the mechanism operates in.
+1. Limit the degrees of motion that the mechanism operates in.
     For example, a linear slide goes in and out in a straight line, as opposed to an arm, which rotates along an axis.
     Doing so will serve to eliminate forces that otherwise could adversely affect the mechanism.
-Another way to simplify is to build for the shortest travel distance.
+2. Another way to simplify is to build for the shortest travel distance.
     Obviously, the shortest distance from A to B is in a straight line, so teams should strive to keep the game elements approximately within a reasonably straight line.
     This can help in solving possible problems if the game elements need to change direction too many times.

 Score-first designs → Design for Consistency
 ============================================
-**Teams should prioritize consistency over scoring ability.**
+.. important::  Teams should prioritize consistency over scoring ability.

 The tortoise beats the rabbit.
 An overused parable, but it still holds a kernel of truth.
 Why?